storj/docs/app/dcs/third-party-tools/docker/page.md

 Containers are wonderful: Containers provide a powerful way to package and deploy an application and make the runtime environment immutable and reproducible.
 But using containers also requires more infrastructure - distributing containers requires a docker registry, either a public one (like Dockerhub) or a private instance.

 Under the hood, the container registry serves simple REST requests.
-As Storj DCS also can serve files via HTTP, it can be used as a container registry if the pieces are uploaded in the right order and mode.
+As Storj also can serve files via HTTP, it can be used as a container registry if the pieces are uploaded in the right order and mode.

 ## The structure of a container registry